Nzulezo

-Nzulezo is a village located near the village of Beyin, 90 kilometers west of Takoradi, in the Jomoro District jomoro the Western Region of Ghana.
+Nzulezo is a village located near the village of Beyin, 90 kilometers west of Takoradi, in the Jomoro District in the Western Region of Ghana.
+Nzuleso can also be spelt as "Nzulezu".
 Over 500 people live in the community.

 Nzulezu overlooks Lake Tadane, and is entirely made up of stilts and platforms.
 In 2000, it was nominated as a UNESCO World Heritage Site, and is a major tourist attraction area.
 The site is increasingly a source of tourism, with tourist coming to experience the village as well as a local alcohol produced in the village.

 Etymology

 The name "Nzulezo" in the Nzema language means "water surface", and is a village on stilts of "Ewuture" origin situated close to the northwest shore.
 The "Ewuture" maintained the waterways and transportation of goods and people.
 According to local legend, the village was built by a group of people from Oualata, a city in the ancient Ghana Empire and in present-day Mauritania, which came about from following a snail.
-The snail is therefore a totem and revered by the people of Nzulezo.